AnthoOzier/AnthoOzier.github.io/category/teaching.md

 ## Courses at Ecole Centrale Nantes

 - APST1 (18h) : Apprentissage Statistique
-    - Practical machine learning courses on Python
+    - Practical machine learning course on Python
     - For the major Mathematics and Applications (ECN) and the M2 Ingénierie Statistique (Nantes Univesité)
     - From 2020-2021 to 2023-2024
 - FAS (4h) : Fondements de l'Apprentissage Statistique